slint-ui/slint/docs/tutorial/cpp/src/game_logic_in_cpp.md

 the location of the icons, and then close them again.

 We'll modify the `.60` markup in the `memory.60` file to signal to the C++ code when the user clicks on a tile.
-Two changes to `MainWindow` are needed: We need to add a way for the MainWindow to call to the C++ code that it should check if a pair of tiles has been solved.
+Two changes to <span class="hljs-title">MainWindow</span> are needed: We need to add a way for the MainWindow to call to the C++ code that it should check if a pair of tiles has been solved.
 And we need to add a property that C++ code can toggle to disable further tile interaction, to prevent the player from opening more tiles than allowed.
 No cheating allowed!
-First, we paste the callback and property declarations into `MainWindow`:
+First, we paste the callback and property declarations into <span class="hljs-title">MainWindow</span>:

 ```60